DNF. I’m sure you’ve seen those dreaded letters at the end of a race results list.

 Weight in kilos = grams of carbs per hour you need to consume

-After you’ve calculated how much you’ll need, try out different types of products until you find what works best for you.
-You can mix and match gels, bars, chews, and carbohydrate-filled energy drinks; just make sure you reach your hourly goal.
+After calculating how much you’ll need, try out different types of products until you find what works best for you.
+You can mix and match gels, bars, chews, and carbohydrate-filled energy drinks to ensure you reach your hourly goal.

 If you have trouble keeping track of your intake, set alarms on your watch to remind you every time you need to eat.

-We can practice our nutritional plan a million times, but sometimes at a race, it becomes impossible to get anything down.
-In this case, eat what appeals to you, just make sure you fuel!
+We can practice our nutritional plan a million times, but sometimes, it becomes impossible to get anything down at a race.
+In this case, eat what appeals to you, and just make sure you are fueling!

-Your hydration is equally important as your nutrition.
-Some may think dehydration is only a risk in hot weather races, but it is a potential issue in all races.
+Hydration is equally important as nutrition.
+Some may think dehydration is only a risk in hot-weather races, but it is a potential issue in all races.

 Here are some signs of dehydration to look out for:

-If you are experiencing these symptoms, try to hydrate and stop at the next aid station for help.
+If you are experiencing these symptoms, stop at the next aid station, hydrate, and seek medical attention if necesary.

 How to Prevent Dehydration

-As you did with your nutrition, your hydration should be well-practiced and down to a science.
+As you did with your nutrition, your hydration should be well-practiced in your long runs and down to a science.

-At the beginning of your training season, you should take a sweat test to figure out how much you actually sweat per hour.
-Be sure to do the test in a similar climate to that of your race so your results will be more accurate.
+At the beginning of your training season, you should take a sweat test to determine how much you actually sweat per hour.
+Be sure to do the test outside in a climate similar to that of your race so your results will be more accurate.

 Sweat Test

-- Weight yourself without clothes or shoes before you run.
+1. Weigh yourself without clothes or shoes on before you run.

 Important!
 Do not consume or get rid of any liquid during the run….
-In simpler terms, no drinking or peeing!
-If you do, you’ll have to measure it to either add it or subtract it from your total.
+In simpler terms, do not drink or pee!
+If you do, you’ll have to measure it to add or subtract it from your total.

-- After you have completed the hour run, take off your shoes and clothes, towel off, and weigh yourself again.
+1. After you have completed the hour run, take off your shoes and clothes, towel off, and weigh yourself again

-Replenishing 100% of this liquid is quite a feat, but do the best you can so you stay as hydrated as possible!
+Replenishing 100% of this liquid is quite a feat, but do your best to stay hydrated.

 We need our feet in tip-top shape to run.
-Hot spots, blisters and toenail damage are all issues that most runners deal with.
+Most runners deal with hot spotsblisters, and toenail damage at one point or another.

 Unfortunately, these issues can be detrimental to the outcome of a race, especially when running an ultra distance.

-It’s easier to put up with something for a few kilometers, but hours and hours with a blister that covers your entire heel will become unbearable.
+It’s easier to tolerate something for a few kilometers, but hours and hours with a blister covering your entire heel will become unbearable.

 Our feet are our prized possessions, so we need to take great care of them not only when racing . . . but all the time.